How realistic expectations could save your motherhood

-If your child has a meltdown every time you tell them it's time to turn off the TV or the iPad, maybe they're not quite ready to handle stopping something they enjoy by themselves.
+If your child has a meltdown every time you tell them it's time to turn off the TV or the iPad, then maybe they're not quite ready to handle stopping something they enjoy by themselves just yet.

-If your child repeatedly forgets their bookbag for school depsite your million and one reminders, maybe they don't have that level of organisational skill just yet.
+If your child repeatedly forgets their bookbag for school despite your million and one reminders, then maybe they don't have that level of organisational skill just yet.

-If your child plays around in the bathroom instead of brushing their teeth every time you send them up to do it before bed, maybe they're not able to manage their personal hygeine in that way just yet.
+If your child plays around in the bathroom instead of brushing their teeth every time you send them up to do it before bed, then maybe they're not able to manage their personal hygiene in that way just yet.